 5. Invest in your users

-Find the best Insightly user in each department and direct them to periodically visit other users in the office to give support, tips, and best practices on Insightly.
+Find the best Insightly user in each department and direct them to periodically visit other users in the office to give support, tips, and CRM best practices.
 If your team is remote, ask your team leader(s) to include Insightly coaching and user activity reports in their meetings.

-Heat up your team’s competitive spirit by offering prizes for increased user engagement.
+Heat up your team’s competitive spirit by offering prizes for best user adoption and increased user engagement.
 If you have access to a big flat screen, install the tv in the middle of the office within everyone’s eyesight.
 Next, share a dashboard report on the screen showing what reps are generating hot leads or closing the biggest deals in Insightly!